The Best Safety Tips for Walking Your Dog

 Enjoy the Experience

 Don't let possible dangers spoil or stop walks altogether.
 Vigilance and a leashed dog keeps most dangers at bay.
-Stay mindful, as a responsible owner, but don't forget to frolic with your four-legged friend and to savour the sights.
+As a responsible owner it's important to stay mindful, but don't forget to frolic with your four-legged friend and to savour the sights.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.